Minimol Abraham

 Minimol Abraham, also known as Minomol Abraham (born 27 March 1988), is a former Indian female volleyball player of the India women's national volleyball team.
-Minimol also plays for the domestic volleyball club India Railways in domestic league matches.
+Minimol also plays for the domestic volleyball club Indian Railways in domestic league matches.
 She is considered one of the finest women volleyball players to have emerged from the state of Kerala along with Aswani Kiran, Poornima and Princy Joseph.

 Early life

 Abraham was born on 27 March 1998.
 She is from Kottiyoor, Kannur, Kerala.
 She is employed with the Indian Railways and was posted at Shoranur, where she settled down.

 Career

 She was selected to represent India at the 2010 Asian Games, her maiden Asian Games appearance and was part of the squad which finished 9th in the women's team event.
 In July 2018, she was appointed as the captain of the Indian national team for the 2018 Asian Games.

 In 2012, she was involved in a police case in which she was suspected to have been harassed by three young men who allegedly pushed her down while she was walking and the case was later filed as an accidental case.